Adyllsxn/adyllsxn/README.md

 Hi, I'm Domingos Nascimento.
 I'm a Software Engineer specializing in building scalable web applications.
-I work with .NET to create robust backends and APIs, and I use React and Next.js to build modern, responsive interfaces.
+I work with .NET and Node.js to create robust backends and APIs, and I use React to build modern, responsive interfaces.

 ---